These Eastern destinations are lively stops for those seeking a change of pace

-SECOND CITY TOURISM, a trend in which travelers explore lesser-known destinations to reduce overtourism, was popular prior to the pandemic.
-As cities and borders are re-opening, it is again growing in popularity.
-For mindful travelers, exploring the region’s lesser-known destinations is a way to dive deeper into the local culture while also avoiding crowds.
+Experience many of the smaller East Coast cities by partaking in “Second city tourism,” a trend in which travelers explore lesser-known destinations to reduce over-tourism.
+Today, it is still popular and a great idea for a family vacation.
+Mindful groups especially enjoy exploring the region’s lesser-known destinations, which is a way to dive deeper into the local culture while also avoiding crowds.

 ANNAPOLIS, MARYLAND

-Annapolis is the quintessential seaside town, filled with quaint shops and historic landmarks that take you back in time to the foundation of the country.
+Annapolis is the quintessential seaside town among smaller East Coast cities, filled with quaint shops and historic landmarks that take you back in time to the foundation of the country.
 However, this city has far more to offer than its busy Main Street.
+It’s a marvelous place to plan a family vacation or reunion.

 Exploring the countryside of Annapolis is another way to take you outside of the highly trafficked parts of the city.
 One of the most picturesque towns in the countryside is Historic London Town and Gardens in Edgewater, which replicates what life was like for some of the country’s first settlers.
 Visit the town’s historic center or enjoy the South River it sits on by renting a kayak or paddleboard.